Countly/countly-sdk-documentation/react_native_bridged/next.md

 <p>
-  This document will guide you through the process of Countly SDK installation and it applies to version 23.12.X<br>
+  This document will guide you through the process of Countly SDK installation and it applies to version X.X.X<br>
   Countly is an open source SDK, you can take a look at our SDK code in the
   <a href="https://github.com/Countly/countly-sdk-react-native-bridge" target="_self">Github repo</a>
 </p>